BenbowLab/UBRDrift2020/README.md

 # Code and data for: Riverine Drift Communities During Larval Fish Dispersal Over Multiple Recruitment Years
 Code files:
-UBRDriftFiguresRCode.r contains R code used in final analyses and creation of figures
+UBRDriftCodeHydrobiologia.r contains R code used in final analyses and creation of figures

 SturgeonDrift2020Autocorr contains R code used in data exploration and scratch code